 Sean Gallagher <firstname.lastname@example.org>

 Joshua Bell, who was the solo violinist on the sound track, was also a violinist double.
 When non-musician actors needed to be shown playing the violin in close-up, Bell would hide behind the actor, and his left hand would be the hand seen by the camera on the neck of the violin.
-According to an interview with Bell on NPR, he was scolded several times by Director François Girard for overacting.
+According to an interview with Bell on National Public Radio, he was scolded several times by Director François Girard for overacting.
 See more »

 59 of 77 people found this review helpful.